-Accommodations

-Addressing Sexual Misconduct

-Attendance policy

-Dress Code

-Examination and Grading Policies

-Grade or Score Appeal

-Professionalism, Roles & Responsibilities

-Mistreatment
+Accommodations Addressing Sexual Misconduct Dress Code Examination and Grading Policies Grade or Score Appeal Professionalism, Roles & Responsibilities Mistreatment Infectious, Environmental and Bloodborne Pathogen Exposures Policy

 Alternate Name and/or Personal Pronoun

 Class rosters are provided to the instructor with the student's legal name as well as 'Preferred' first name (if previously entered by you in the Student Profile section of your CIS account).
 While CIS refers to this as merely a preference, we will honor you by referring to you with the name and pronoun that feels best for you in class, on papers, exams, group projects, etc. Please advise us of any name or pronoun changes (and please update CIS) so we can help create a learning environment in which you, your name, and your pronoun will be respected.